 Learn about the organisations and agencies which work together to help conserve the unique nature and environment of the New Forest National Park and preserve it for generations to come.

-Discover what industries have shaped the Forest’s past and what pressures does it face in the future.
+Discover what industries have shaped the Forest’s past and what pressures it will face in the future.

 There’s plenty for the whole family in the Museum.
 Our Family Tree is filled with interactive activities and there are always quizzes, trails and colouring sheets available.

 We have a selection of New Forest costumes for our younger visitors who like to dress up as well as building bricks and wooden shapes and animals perfect for tiny fingers.

 On every Tuesday and Thursday during school holidays (except the Christmas break) we have Family Discovery Days with extra craft activities taking place in the Museum from 10am.
 Please note that these activities are currently paused but we hope to bring them back soon – please keep checking for updates.

 View our Museum Guide here.